cheap-glitch/mazeru/README.md

  * `'replace'` (default): simply replace the first array with the second one
  * `'append'`, `'concat'`: append the second array to the first one
- * `'merge'`: merge each pair of matching  items, adding any excess items at the end (this is mostly useful when the items are objects or arrays)
+ * `'merge'`: merge each pair of matching  items, adding any excess items at the end  (this  is  only  really  useful  when the  items  are  arrays  or  objects themselves)

 #### `onlyCommonKeys: boolean`

-Default: `true`
+Default: `false`

 Only keep the keys that present in  both objects.
 This applies to nested objects as well.